Coal in Australia: Environmental regulation of coal mining

 The Australian commonwealth government is responsible for making policy on off-shore exploration of coal and resources, while the governments of the states and territories are responsible for policy on onshore exploration.

+The Australian government is pushing to keep these industries because it offers so many jobs.
+According to the LA Times, “The industry employs about 26,000 people and the government will establish a Future Jobs and Investment Authority to help transition workers into new careers.”
+A new group that is fighting to promote coal expansion is Coal Australia.
+According to the Queensland conservation council, “It presents itself as a voice for communities and workers, but in reality, it's fronted by ex-media producers1 and backed by some of the largest coal corporations in the country.”

+Movements and groups that have been working against the expansion of coal mines in Australia include Lock the Gate, Stop Adani, and Move Beyond Coal.
+These groups focus on protecting water resources, preventing climate change, and defending land rights, with specific campaigns targeting projects.
+The groups have been constantly campaigning and spreading awareness on the harms of these mines.

 Commonwealth law

 The main Commonwealth environmental laws potentially applicable to coal mining are the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the Clean Energy Act 2011.
 The EPBC Act is triggered if a proposed action is likely to have a significant impact on a matter of national environmental significance, for example federally listed threatened species and groundwater impacts.

 In September 2022, the Australian Parliament passed the Climate Change Bill.
 It includes the national targets of cutting emissions by at least 43% by 2030 (compared with 2005) and reaching net zero by 2050.
 The bill is largely symbolic, it doesn't stipulate how the country will get to its targets.